bleu1js/FOR-BIGGINERS/README.md

   </HEAD>
 <BODY>
-  <p>If you are a beginner in programming Discord bots, you must register on the website<a href="https://discord.com/developers/docs/intro">discord devlopers</a>and follow the following steps:</p><br>
+  <p>If you are a beginner in programming Discord bots, you must register on the website <a href="https://discord.com/developers/docs/intro"> discord devlopers</a>and follow the following steps:</p><br>
 <Ul>
 <LI>
   Create an application and rest token